START-Hack/Syngenta_STARTHACK24/README.md

 You are also welcome to use any other public dataset that consider relevant for the success of your project.

 Onboarding process:
 1. Your team will be allocated a specific group number.
-Come to our booth to get the group number for your team.
+Please come to our booth at the beginning of the Hack in order to get the group number for your team.
 You will also reveive at that time a specific API token to access the CEHub API.

 2. To initiate the onboarding process, please use our [onboarding tool](https://syngenta.github.io/syngenta-start-global-hackathon-2024/) to officially register your team; ensure you select the correct group number designated to you.